 What is an IoT Platform?

 So first off, let’s quickly clarify exactly what it is we’re talking about.
-An IoT platform, sometimes referred to as an IoT Application Enablement Platform (AEP), is the middleware that connects embedded devices to end-user applications, usually via the cloud.
+An IoT platform, sometimes referred to as an IoT Application Enablement Platform (AEP), is the middleware connecting embedded devices to end-user applications, usually via the cloud.

-As well as providing data connectivity, IoT platforms also provide:
+As well as providing data connectivity, IoT platforms also offer:

 - Data storage